phntmxyz/flutter_blue_max/packages/flutter_blue_max/README.md

 **6. Android: you're calling startScan too often**

-On Adroid you can only call `startScan` 5 times per 30 second period.
+On Android you can only call `startScan` 5 times per 30 second period.
 This is a platform restriction.

 **7. Android: make sure location services are enabled**